RiboRings/EpidemiologyWithMATLAB/Statistical resources.md

 # Statistical resources

-Statistics at the beginning of the pandemic in different regions of the world
+Statistics at the beginning of the pandemic in different regions of the world:
 - [unstats](https://unstats.un.org/unsd/ccsa/documents/covid19-report-ccsa.pdf)

 Mortality in Germany: